You must be enrolled in Electronic Health Records (EHR) with RXNT to take advantage of incentive program reports.

 MIPS overall scoring is a combination of sub-scores across four categories.
 Each of the categories is weighted, with some contributing more to the final score than others.
 QPP adjusts the weighting of each category annually.
 Category weighting is also determined by the specific MIPS pathway that you choose to report for.
 Click here to learn more about participation options.

 QPP uses Performance Year to define the annual weighting and updated requirements.
 The Performance Year is the time period that the data is collected for, not when it's reported.
-For Example, the Performance Year 2021 data is collected during 2021 and reported in the first quarter of 2022.
+For example, the Performance Year 2022 data is collected during 2022 and reported in the first quarter of 2023.

 The following sections review the scoring and weighting for Traditional MIPS.
 Refer to QPP for detailed information on alternative pathways, including APM Performance Pathway (APP) and MIPS Value Pathway (MVP).